- ICH GCP

 Detailed Description

-The multitasking condition will consist of manual mask ventilation performed on a manikin while participants are simultaneously exposed to oral clinical questions administered in the form of Script Concordance Tests (SCTs).
-Participants will be instructed to ventilate the manikin at a tidal volume of 500 ml and a respiratory rate of 16 cycles/minute.
+The multitasking condition will consist of performing manual mask ventilation on a manikin while answering oral clinical questions administered in the form of Script Concordance Tests (SCTs).
+Participants will be instructed to ventilate the manikin with a tidal volume of 500 mL and a respiratory rate of 15 breaths/minute.

-Clinical reasoning under quiet conditions will also consist of answering oral clinical questions in the SCT format.
+Clinical reasoning under quiet conditions will consist of answering oral clinical questions in the SCT format.

 In addition, for each participant, the SCT clinical vignettes will be randomized between the "simulation vignettes" and the "control vignettes," with stratification according to the number of items per vignette.
-5 vignettes will be allocated to intervention, and 15 to control.
+Five vignettes will be allocated to the intervention condition and fifteen to the control condition.
 This approach will help limit the effect of differences in vignette difficulty that could otherwise bias the results.
-At the group level, all clinical vignettes will ultimately be assessed both in the simulation and in the control conditions.
+At the group level, all clinical vignettes will ultimately be assessed in both the simulation and control conditions.

 Detailed information is available in the study protocol.